Skip to main content

 The Renters' Rights Act — A Practical Guide for Landlords

 The Renters' Rights Act introduces the most significant reforms to residential letting in England for a generation.
-From 1 May 2026, almost all private residential tenancies will be affected.
+From 1 May 2025, almost all private residential tenancies are affected.

 This guide explains what has changed, what landlords must do, where mistakes are commonly made, and how to protect your position.